MSc in Statistical Science

 - Statistical Programming

 - Computational Statistics

 The option modules available for entry in 2022-23 entry were:

 - Probability and Statistics for Network Analysis

-- Statistical Machine Learning
+- Advanced Topics in Statistical Machine Learning

 - Advanced Simulation Methods

 - Bayes Methods.

 Please note that the modules listed may not be the same for 2023-24 entry.

 You will attend nine units worth of courses (with one unit corresponding to a 16-hour lecture course or equivalent) in addition to writing a dissertation.
 Depending on how the courses you take split between terms, you can expect to attend four or five (or, in exceptional cases, three or six) courses per term.
 Most courses have two one hour lectures per week supplemented by four classes per term, though for some courses there are associated practical sessions instead of, or in addition to, lectures or classes.
 The remainder of your study time in Michaelmas, Hilary and most of Trinity Term should be spent on self-study, consolidating on the material covered in lectures, working through the assignments set for each class and working on practical assignments.
 Students are expected to write reports on practical assignments during part of the Christmas and Easter vacations, as well as revising the material covered the previous term.